cs107e/cs107e.github.io/assignment/assign3/assign.md

   ```

   The formatting codes for integers should optionally contain a width.
-  For example, "%2x" will print the first two characters
+  For example, "%4x" will be a string of at least four characters (padded
-  of the hexadecimal int.
+  with zeros as necessary) representing the hexidecimal value.

   See the note below about how to create functions
   with variable numbers of arguments.